 Listening Suggestions from Michael Robinson

-For an introduction to my music, I suggest any of the CDs from the first two categories.
-These CDs represent my current musical direction, which uses the meruvina and Indian ragas as a basis for composition.
+For an introduction to my music, I suggest any of the albums from the first two categories.
+These albums represent my current musical direction, which uses the meruvina and Indian ragas as a basis for composition.
 That said, Chinese Legend (1997), Kaunsi Kanada (2000) and Darbari Kanada (2007) are good places to start.
 The Listening Earth (1998), a compilation of shorter compositions, is also a good introduction to my music.

 Post-Raga CDs for Meruvina

 Music that is not based on specific ragas, yet exhibits a strong influence from my previous use of ragas.

 Music that uses Indian ragas as a basis for composition, simultaneously engaging your intellect, and inducing a trancelike state.

 Pre-Raga CDs for Meruvina